 - 100+ agents, 30,000+ tickets/month.
 Evaluate Ada, Decagon, or Sierra.
 Per-resolution pricing economics start favoring enterprise contracts with volume discounts.

-2. Do you have regulatory compliance requirements?
+2. Your regulatory compliance requirements

 If yes, the shortlist is Ada, Forethought, or Sierra.
 Ada is the only tool purpose-built for regulated CX.
 Forethought covers HIPAA and SOC 2 natively.
 Sierra covers most enterprise security requirements but HIPAA requires a specific inquiry with their sales team.

-3. What is your current help desk?
+3. Your current help desk

 Already on Intercom?
 Fin is the obvious answer; the integration is native and the pricing model is clean.
 Already on Zendesk?
 Zendesk AI’s zero-switching-cost argument is compelling even if deflection rates trail Fin.
 On Freshdesk or HubSpot? eesel AI integrates natively with both.

-4. Do you need voice AI?
+4. Whether you need voice AI

 Voice support is a different product category.
 Sierra is the enterprise answer.
 Crescendo covers voice as part of its AI-human hybrid model.
 Ada has voice capability.
 Fin Voice is available as a separate enterprise tier. eesel AI and Forethought do not cover voice.

-5. What is your acceptable hallucination rate?
+5. Your acceptable hallucination rate

 If any AI error is a brand or compliance risk, Decagon and Sierra are the only tools with architecture designed to prevent pre-send errors.
 If a 4-6% edge-case error rate is acceptable in exchange for faster deployment and lower cost, Fin and eesel AI are the right trade-off.